Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Quaternion Nature of EM-Field

 In particular, if $\vartheta$ is polar angle of coordinate system in the plane, determined by $\vec {E}$ and $\vec {H}$, the transformations (\ref{eq1bca}) represent themselves hyperbolic rotations in $(\vec {E}, \vec {H})$-plane.
 Let us call the transformations (\ref{eq1bca}) by hyperbolic dual transformations.
 It represents the interest to consider the following particular case of hyperbolic dual transformations.
 We can define parameter $\vartheta$ according to relation

-where $V$ is velocity of the frame of reference, moving along $x$-axis in 3D subspace of ${^1}R_4$ Minkowski space.
-We can also to set up in conformity to the plane $(x_2,x_3)$ in Minkowski space, the plane $ (\vec {E}, \vec {H})$ , in which $\vec {E}, \vec {H}$ are orthogonal and are directed along absciss and ordinate axes correspondingly (or vice versa).
+where $V$ is the velocity of the frame of reference, moving along $x$-axis in 3D real subspace of ${^1}R_4$ Minkowski space.
+We can also to set up in conformity to the plane $(x_2, x_3)$ in Minkowski space, the plane $ (\vec {E}, \vec {H})$ , in which $\vec {E}, \vec {H}$ are orthogonal and are directed along abscissa and ordinate axes correspondingly (or vice versa).
 Then we obtain

 (or similar relations, in which $\vec {E}, \vec {H}$ are interchanged by places).
 In vector form given transformations are